 OSHA Offers Tips for Working in Hot Weather

 The sun and warm weather of summer can also bring special hazards for those working outdoors.
 To help employers and workers stay safe throughout the summer months, OSHA offers tips that can help prevent many heat-related deaths, illnesses, and injuries.

 "The hot weather can present additional hazards to those who work outdoors or in very hot environments," said OSHA Administrator John Henshaw.
 "It's important that employers and workers know how to reduce heat related illnesses and fatalities.
 Simple precautions can often save lives."

 The combination of heat, humidity and physical labor can lead to fatalities.
 The two most serious forms of heat related illnesses are heat exhaustion (primarily from dehydration) and heat stroke, which could be fatal.
 Signs of heat exhaustion or heat stroke need immediate attention.
 Recognizing those warning signs and taking quick action can make a difference in preventing a fatality.

 OSHA's Heat Stress Card lists tips and precautions to prevent many heat-related deaths and injuries.
-Available in English and Spanish, this laminated fold-up card is free to employers to distribute to their workers.
 It offers a quick reference about heat-related injuries, including warning signs, symptoms and early treatment.